DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You will need a teaching job to apply for the IRP.
 [Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

 If you are starting a teaching job after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
-We will email you when applications open in 2024.
+We will email you when applications re-open in 2024.

 ## Criteria for trainee teachers (fee-paying and salaried)

-As a trainee teacher, to be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements.
+As a trainee teacher, to be eligible for the international relocation payment (IRP), you must meet all 4 of the following requirements.
 The eligibility requirements are the same whether you pay a fee for your training course, or are paid a salary to work while you train.
 However, the application process for the IRP is [different for salaried trainees](#how-trainee-teachers-can-get-the-international-relocation-payment).

 ### 1. Teaching subject for trainees

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) for the 2023 to 2024 academic year.
 Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following subjects at secondary level (teaching children aged 11 to 16 or 11 to 18):

+* French

+* German

+* Spanish

+* a combination of French, German or Spanish

-* any language(s) except English language, including courses combining language(s) with another subject, as long as language(s) make up at least 50% of the course content
+* French, German or Spanish combined with another subject, as long as languages make up at least 50% of the course content

-* any language(s), including courses combining language(s) with English language, as long as the non-English language(s) make up at least 50% of the course content
+* French, German or Spanish combined with English language, as long as non-English languages make up at least 50% of course content

-* physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics
+* physics

+* physics combined with another subject, as long as physics makes up at least 50% of the course content

 You can search for [postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) accredited by the UK government leading to the award of QTS.
 You will still be eligible for the international relocation payment if your course leads to PGCE and QTS or PGDE and QTS.